filsan-musa/Course-SQL_Fundamentals_for_Data_Analysis/WEEK_07/notes_07.md

 <b>ALIASES:</b>

-These are temporary names, which can be assigned to both columns and tables within a particular query.
+These are temporary names, which can be assigned to name both columns and tables within a particular query.
 The aliases used do not alter the original names of columns and tables as stored in the database, but rather provide a more convenient and/or accurate way to reference them when writing a query.
 In short, there are temporary nicknames chosen by the writer of the query, but are best to keep intuitive.
 Aliases are particularly useful when writing long and complex queries.

 ```sql
 # SQL Syntax Example: The "AS" is a keyword, which preceeds the alias, is used as an identifier of the alias.